-Enjoying a delicious hot cup of espresso at home can be difficult to do, unless you invest in the right espresso machine.
-Fortunately, there are a number of espresso machines available in every price range that are perfect for both beginning and advanced baristas alike.
+Enjoying a delicious hot cup of espresso at home can be difficult to do unless you invest in the right espresso machine.
+Fortunately, there are a number of espresso machines available in every price range that is perfect for both beginning and advanced baristas alike.
 Here are some things you should keep in mind to ensure you choose the right one.

 Table of contents

 - Fully Automatic vs Semi-Automatic vs Super Automatic

 - Best Espresso machine under $300

 - Best Espresso machine under $500

 When choosing the best espresso machine for home use, here are a few features you should consider:

 - Water storage: Your espresso machine may be capable of holding up to eight cups of water, or a high-end model might also allow you to plumb directly into your water line.

 - Frothing capabilities: Having a frother included will make preparing espresso much easier, and will even make it possible for you to create delicious cappuccino and macchiato beverages as well.

 - Easy cleaning: You will need to disassemble and clean your espresso machine periodically, which is why it is important to purchase one that is easy to take apart and reassemble.